SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Evaluation

-We run our simulation for a total time of 5 minutes and we compare \name's performance against the baselines.
+We compare \name's performance against the baselines on 5 minutes of simulated traffic.
 We don't use the XGB model to perform packet level queue selection as the prediction quality on the \emph{sharp changes} is extremely low.